Overview

 predetermined filters (e.g., long-term fund performance and volatility, manager tenure, operating

-the firm's investment portfolio, it is then reviewed quarterly by the Firm’s Investment Committee.
+for the firm's investment portfolio, it is then reviewed quarterly by the Firm’s Investment

+Committee.
 Funds that do not continue to meet the firm’s investment philosophy are replaced.
-Common stocks

-for the FPTW Global Stock Program are chosen based on several fundamental analysis metrics
+Common stocks for the FPTW Global Stock Program are chosen based on several fundamental

-(e.g., history of cash flow, dividends, business model, debt ratios, etc.).
-Individual bonds are chosen
+analysis metrics (e.g., history of cash flow, dividends, business model, debt ratios, etc.).
+Individual

 B.

-you are investing.
-Therefore, your participation in the asset management services offered by FPTW
+money you are investing.
+Therefore, your participation in the asset management services offered by

-requires you to be prepared to bear the risk of loss as well as the fluctuating performance of your
+FPTW requires you to be prepared to bear the risk of loss as well as the fluctuating performance of

-predict or ensure future results, successfully identify market tops or bottoms, or insulate you from
+will predict or ensure future results, successfully identify market tops or bottoms, or insulate you

-losses due to major market corrections or crashes.
-Past performance is not an indication of future
+from losses due to major market corrections or crashes.
+Past performance is not an indication of

-performance.
+future performance.
 No guarantees can be offered that your goals or objectives will be achieved.
-Further,

-no promises or assumptions can be made that the advisory services offered by FPTW or our
+Further, no promises or assumptions can be made that the advisory services offered by FPTW or

 C. As stated above, FPTW uses mutual funds, ETFs, individual bonds, and treasury inflation